Dkeegan/resumeProjects/README.md

 # resumeProjects

-A collection of projects that corrolate to what is on my physical resume.
+A collection of projects that correlates to what is on my physical resume.